ttscoff/bunch/bunch-files/logic.md

 Syntax: `if [condition]` where `[condition]` is one of the following.

+UUID
+: Test if the current machine UUID matches

+	`uuid is C6766848-065C-51F8-B2EE-3A9DA8A10017` | UUID matches
+	`uuid is not C6766848-065C-51F8-B2EE-3A9DA8A10017` | UUID does not match `C6766848-065C-51F8-B2EE-3A9DA8A10017` | UUID matches
+	`not C6766848-065C-51F8-B2EE-3A9DA8A10017` | UUID does not match

+{% available 130 %}

+File exists/contains
+: Test if a given file path exists, and optionally if it contains a text string

+	`file PATH exists` | File exists at path
+	`file PATH does not exist` | File does not exist at path `file PATH` | File exists
+	`!file PATH` | File does not exist
+	`file PATH contains TEXT` | File at PATH exists and contains the text TEXT `file PATH does not contain TEXT` | File at PATH either doesn't exist, ^^                                | ^^ or doesn't contain text

+{% endavailable %}

 Bunch Phase
 : Test if a Bunch is in the process of opening or closing (phase).
 Use "self" or "this" to test current Bunch.